 🔼What did the Masoretes do?

 No matter where or when they worked, the Masoretes did precisely what the authors of the Greek Septuagint had done centuries earlier and what the proto-Rabbis had began to do in the days of Ezra and Nehemiah (Nehemiah 8:8), namely providing an intermediate form between the original text and a spoken human language; a presentation of the original text that was closer to a spoken language than the original.
-They added vowels and devised a complex grammar that formed a bridge between the original and their interpretation.
+They added vowel-sounds and devised a complex grammar that formed a bridge between the original and their interpretation.

 It's tempting to think that the Hebrew Bible was written with in mind a spoken human language but with only a wretchedly primitive script at hand, but that is probably not true.
-When the Bible in its final form was written, alphabets with vowels already existed, yet the authors of the Bible chose to not use them, or to simply amend their existing alphabet with vowels, and that probably deliberately.
+When the Bible in its final form was written, alphabets with symbols reserved for vowels already existed, yet the authors of the Bible chose to not use them, or to simply amend their existing alphabet with more vowels, and that probably deliberately.
 A consonantal alphabet is a medium with specific qualities, and the use of it gives a specific result.
 A visual artist will use wood to express one idea but marble to express another, and a musician may write one particular piece for violin and another for saxophone, depending on the qualities of the piece.

 A poet who expresses himself in a consonantal alphabet is like a mime performer or a minimalistic painter or sculptor, whose final work consists in part of the observer's interpretation.
 The Hebrew of the Bible is really like the notes of a musical script, and allows a wide variety of interpretations within the restrictions of the notes.
 The Masoretic texts required less input of the reader and therefore allowed for a quicker interpretation, but it also restricted the reach of the original.